danssimao/truss/README.md

 # truss
-A boilerplate for building SSR applications with Web Standards
+A boilerplate for building SSR applications that follow the Web Standards